How BidX helps scale advertising campaigns to multiple countries

 We recommend that brands who sell products in multiple locales start by creating ad campaigns in their most relevant country.
-Once the campaigns are set up in one country, they can transfer them to others with a one-click setup and the localisation feature.
-Since we generally advise advertisers to set up as detailed campaigns as possible and to create separate campaigns for different match types, the localisation feature will save advertisers a lot of time.
+Once the campaigns are set up in one country, they can transfer them to others with a one-click setup and the localization feature.
+Since we generally advise advertisers to set up as detailed campaigns as possible and to create separate campaigns for different match types, the localization feature will save advertisers a lot of time.
 BidX will then transfer search terms as keywords in campaigns with the other match types, in order to control them individually with their own bids and help make them more profitable.

 Are there general rules that you follow when you set up campaigns for your clients?

 Furthermore, it is advantageous to test one country first and apply the learnings to new locales accordingly.
 You should keep in mind that your keyword performance may differ depending on the country.
 A keyword that generates a lot of conversions in one country may not perform well in another, despite being translated correctly.
-So analyse your campaigns on all countries regularly, or use BidX for that.
+So analyze your campaigns on all countries regularly, or use BidX for that.

 In addition, when you start in a new country or with a new product, we recommend boosting advertising at the beginning, to help generate awareness and clicks.

 What are three tips for running Amazon Advertising campaigns that you want the reader to walk away with?

 - Set up campaigns according to goals